Simple multi-dataset detection: Experiments

 \lblsec{rvcchallenge}

-We submitted a model trained with the presented approach to the ECCV 2020 Robust Vision Challenge (RVC).
-We used a heavy ResNeSt200 backbone~\citep{zhang2020resnest} and followed the same training procedure as in Section~\ref{sec:trainingset} with an $8\times$ schedule.
-We used a unified label space of $682$ classes learned with the distortion loss.
+Next, we scale up our unified detector with a large backbone to develop a ready-to-deploy object detector.
+We used a ResNeSt200 backbone~\cite{zhang2020resnest} and followed the same training procedure as in Section~\ref{sec:trainingset} with an $8\times$ schedule.
 The training took $\sim$16 days on a server with 8 Quadro RTX 6000 GPUs.
-Table~\ref{table:challenge} summarizes the results of the challenge.
-Our model won the challenge, outperforming all other RVC entries on all datasets by a large margin.
-Notably, WiseDet$\_$RVC used a stronger detector~\citep{detectors}, but is trained under a uniform sampling strategy and uses the same training loss for all datasets.
-We also compare to state-of-the-art results on each individual dataset.
-On COCO, our result compares well to DetectoRS~\citep{detectors}, which is by default $2.4$ mAP higher than our ResNeSt200 backbone ($50.9$ mAP)~\citep{zhang2020resnest}.
-On OpenImages, our result matches the best single model in the OpenImages 2019 Challenge, TSD~\citep{song2020revisiting}, with a comparable backbone (SENet154-DCN~\citep{hu2018squeeze}).
-On Objects365, we outperform the 2019 challenge winner~\citep{gao2019objects365} by $2$ mAP points.
-We also won the RVC instance segmentation challenge, see the supplement for details.
+Table~\ref{table:challenge} shows our \emph{single} model achives $52.9$ mAP on COCO, $60.6$ mAP on OpenImages, and $33.7$ mAP on Objects 365.
+We compare to state-of-the-art results with comparable baselines on each individual dataset.
+On COCO, our result improves the COCO-only ResNeSt200~\cite{zhang2020resnest} model, by $2$ mAP with the same detector, thanks to our ability to train with more data.
+On OpenImages, our result matches the best single model in the OpenImages 2019 Challenge, TSD~\cite{song2020revisiting}, with a comparable backbone (SENet154-DCN~\cite{hu2018squeeze} of TSD).
+On Objects365, we outperform the 2019 Object365 detection challenge winner~\cite{gao2019objects365} by $2$ mAP points.